Hundreds hurt as Spain festival promenade collapses

-The seafront platform, which measures 30 metres by 10 metres (100 foot by 30 foot), was jammed with people watching a rap artist in the city of Vigo when part of it collapsed just before midnight on Sunday, mayor Abel Caballero told reporters.
+The seafront platform, measuring 30 metres by 10 metres (100 foot by 30 foot), was jammed with people watching a rap artist in the city of Vigo when part of it collapsed just before midnight on Sunday, mayor Abel Caballero told reporters.

-Rescuers armed with an infrared camera combed the site for three hours to ensure no one remained trapped underneath while divers searched the nearby sea, he said.
+Rescuers armed with an infrared camera combed the site for three hours to ensure no one remained trapped underneath while divers searched offshore, he said.

-It was not immediately clear what caused the collapse of the promenade, which was built in the 1990s, he said.

-But the president of Vigo's Port Authority said he thought it was due to "excess weight, to overcapacity".
+The president of Vigo's Port Authority said he thought the structure, built in the 1990s, collapsed due to "excess weight, to overcapacity".

 - 'Jump' -

-Local daily El Faro de Vigo said the promenade collapsed shortly after Spanish rap artist Rels B told the crowd to jump at the start of his concert.
+Local daily El Faro de Vigo said the structure collapsed shortly after Spanish rap artist Rels B told the crowd to jump at the start of his concert.

 "The floor gave way beneath us as if we were in an elevator.
 It was a question of five seconds," concert-goer Aitana Alonso told the newspaper.